SIMEXP/fmriprep-denoise-benchmark/content/research_report/results.md

     glue(f'group-order_{ds}_cleaned', group, display=False)
 ```

-As for the loss in temporal degrees of freedom break down by groups, the trend
+As for the loss in temporal degrees of freedom broken down by groups, the trend
 did not differ from the full sample, as seen in the two graphs below.

 ```{glue:figure} dof-fig_cleaned